310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe.
+Heheh.
 You really like things like fortune-telling, lucky charms, and Buddhist prayers, right?
 Even your book cover is somewhat mandala-patterned.
 {% endbubble %}

 {% bubble Tsumugi mgn %}